Friday, January 10, 2025

 Nassau to Highbourne

-On Thursday morning we set off on dinghy to get gas for the outboard and recover the lost oar that fell under water at the dinghy dock the night before.
+On Thursday morning, we set off on a dinghy to get gas for the outboard and recover the lost oar that fell underwater at the dinghy dock the night before.

 We departed Nassau harbour at 11 and motor sailed towards Allen Cay.
-Along the trip, I decided that the northern winds would not be good for anchoring at Allen Cay and proceeded to Highbourne Cay which provided better protection and was about 5 miles further.
+Along the trip, I decided that the northern winds would not be suitable for anchoring at Allen Cay and proceeded to Highbourne Cay, which provided better protection and was about 5 miles further.

 Nice evening.